Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

   request as the first argument, and the exception object as the second one

+#### Request object

+The request object returned by the `MashupPlatform.http.makeRequest` method provides the following attributes:

+- `method` (*string*): The HTTP method use by the request, such as "GET", "POST", "PUT",  "DELETE", etc.
+- `url` (*string*): The final URL where the request has been sent to

+And the following method:

+- `abort()`: Aborts the request if it has already been sent

 #### Response object

-The response object returned by the `MashupPlatform.http.makeRequest` method provides the following attributes:
+The response object passed to the callbacks used with the `MashupPlatform.http.makeRequest` method provides the following attributes:

 - `request` (*Request*): The request for the current response
 - `status` (*number*): The status of the response to the request.
 This is the HTTP result code
 - `statusText` (*string*): The response string returned by the HTTP server.
   Unlike status, this includes the entire text of the response message
-- `response` (*`ArrayBuffer`, `Blob`, `String`*): The response entity body according to `responseType`, as an `ArrayBuffer`, `Blob` or `String`.
+- `response` (*`ArrayBuffer`, `Blob`, `Document`, *object*, `String`*): The response entity body according to `responseType`, as an `ArrayBuffer`, `Blob` or a `String`.
 This is `null` if the request is not complete, was not successful or the `responseType` option of the requests was ""
-- `responseText` (*string*): The response to the request as text, or `null` if the request was unsuccessful or the responseType option of the requests was different to ""
+- `responseText` (*string*): The response to the request as text, or `null` if the request was unsuccessful or the `responseType` option of the requests was different to ""
+- `responseXML` (*Document*): The response to the request as a *Document*, or `null` if the request was unsuccessful or cannot be parsed as XML or HTML.
+  The response is parsed as if it were a `text/xml` stream.
+This attribute is not available if `responseType` is different to "".

 ### MashupPlatform.log